jsommers/ELF/README.md

-# eppt: eBPF Path Performance Tracer
+# ELF: eBPF teLemetry Framework

-This is a repo for experimentation with active network measurement metadata capture facilitated through the extended Berkeley Packet Filter (eBPF).
+ELF is a framework for active and passive measurement using the extended Berkeley Packet Filter (eBPF).
+The active measurement component can be invoked (once dependencies are installed -- see `CLOUDLAB.md`) with `elfprobe.py`.

 # Installation

-See `CLOUDLAB.md` for installation instructions for an Ubuntu 18.04 host.
+See `CLOUDLAB.md` for installation instructions for an Ubuntu 18.04 or 20.04 host.
+These instructions were originally designed for our cloudlab experiments, but work for any standard Ubuntu host.

+# License

+TBD